 The idea behind this course is for it to act as a bridge from student to early career academic.
-Students will be exposed to a conference setting.
-They will have to research a topic, write an essay, an extended abstract and produce a PowerPoint presentation, and deliver the presentation to an audience.
+You will be exposed to a conference setting.
+You will research a topic, write an essay, an extended abstract, produce a PowerPoint presentation, and deliver the presentation to an audience.
 Students who are not presenting will read the relevant literature provided by the speaking students, and ask the speakers questions.

 During the course, 3 mini conferences will take place, relating to current Quaternary research and climate change in the Middle and Late Pleistocene and Holocene in Europe.
 A visiting senior academic, active in the investigation of climate change of the 3 periods, will be present at each mini conference.
 This senior academic will also present, ask questions, and participate in the resulting discussions.

-The course is open to RMSc Bioarchaeology students.
-Although participating in the same lectures/mini conferences, their assignments will be different.
+This course will be attended by both MSc and RMSc Bioarchaeology students.
+Although participating in the same lectures/mini conferences, the assignments for the RMSc-students will be different.
 They will write a different type of essay and give another presentation, in which the topic is studied in more depth, critically reviewed and new directions for research are formulated.

-Gain up-to-date knowledge of climate change during the past million years in Europe, and to understand its relevance to hominins and humans;
+To gain up-to-date knowledge of climate change during the past 1 million years in Europe, and to understand its relevance to hominins and humans;

 Ability to independently research literature on a given theme;